AlanneSoares/CotiInformatica/README.md

 # CotiInformatica
-Repository from exercises of course Coti Informática
+Repository of exercises of the course Coti Informática